qiibee/qb-presale/README.md

 ```

 will make the property-based tests in `test/QiibeeCrowdsaleGenTest.js` `test/QiibeePresaleGenTest.js` to run 50 examples in a maximum of 5 minutes

+## Coverage
+Coverage has been disable because of conflicts with the different solidity versions of the contracts.

 ## License